 3. Was the taking of Hawaii, Puerto Rico, and the Philippines really a violation of fundamental American ideals of self-government and democracy?

 4. What were the elements of idealism and realism in American expansionism in the 1890s?
 How have Americans incorporated both of these seemingly contradictory philosophies in their foreign policy?
-See Thinking Globally section on pages 630-631.
+(See Thinking Globally section on pages 630-631.)

 5. Why was the Philippine-American War such a brutal affair, and why is it not as well remembered as the less costly Spanish-American War?